-As an advisor to 1-on-1 Coaching, I frequently hear calls involving sibling rivalry conflicts.
+As an advisor to parent coaching, I frequently hear calls involving sibling rivalry conflicts.
 An important thing to remember is that sibling rivalry is a normal emotional state in children.
 Children compete with each other for their parent’s approval and affection.
 In fact, adult children still can feel competitive about their parents’ attention.
 One of our jobs as parents is to teach siblings how to get along with each other.
 After all, we want them to continue to have a successful relationship when they are adults.

 Here are some specific ways to cut down on the sibling rivalry in your household: